 For more information, you can read the companion document to this guidance A practical guide to being inclusive in public involvement in health research - Lessons learnt from the Reaching Out programme.
 You can also find out more on the topic by referring to the 'inclusive opportunities' Standard for public involvement.

 Acknowledgements

-This resource was reviewed by the NIHR Centre for Engagement and Dissemination in March 2021 for accuracy and currency.
+This resource was reviewed by NIHR in March 2021 for accuracy and currency.
 The NIHR endorses this resource.